Medicine Overview of Aspent Tablet

 There is positive evidence of human fetal risk, but the benefits from use in pregnant women may be acceptable despite the risk, for example in life-threatening situations.
 Please consult your doctor.

-Aspent 60mg Tablet is probably usafe to use during lactation+more
+Aspent 60mg Tablet is probably unsafe to use during lactatio+more

 Aspent 60mg Tablet may make you feel dizzy, drowsy or affect+more